 4. Say one spouse receives sole ownership of the home in the divorce.
 Normally that spouse’s home sale maximum capital gain exclusion is $250,000 because he or she is now single.
 However, if that spouse remarries and lives in the home with the new spouse for at least two years before selling, they can qualify for the $500,000 exclusion for married couples.

 5. Home sale capital gains tax rates are determined by the income(s) of the owner(s).
-Therefore, if the lower-earning spouse receives the house in a divorce, that spouse will be pay less capital gains tax when the house is sold than if the higher-earning spouse receives it.
-If each spouse is to receive a portion of the home sale proceeds, the larger the percentage received by the lower-earning spouse, the lower will be the overall total capital gains tax liability.
+Therefore, if the lower-earning spouse receives the house in a divorce, that spouse may pay less capital gains tax when the house is sold than if the higher-earning spouse receives it.
+If each spouse is to receive a portion of the home sale proceeds, the larger the percentage received by the lower-earning spouse, the lower may be the overall total capital gains tax liability.

 Related Posts and Pages: